k-allgood/Sweet-Kicks/README.md

 # Sweet Kicks
-A website for my portfolio.
+A website for my portfolio, built with HTML, CSS and JS.